jdheyburn/jdheyburn.co.uk/content/blog/automating-instance-hygiene-with-aws-ssm-0/index.md

 Since a document is meant to perform an action (or group of actions) on a set of instances regardless of their operating system (OS), only the steps that apply to the OS platform for the instance they are being executed on will be invoked.

-Therefore when we target this document to run on two EC2 instances, one Windows and one Linux, the step `PerformHealthCheckWindows` will be executed on the Windows box and vice versa for `PerformHealthCheckLinux`.
+Therefore when we target this document to run on two types of EC2 instances, one Windows and one Linux, the step `PerformHealthCheckWindows` will be executed on the Windows box and vice versa for `PerformHealthCheckLinux`.
 This is because of the `precondition` key which filters on the `platformType`.
 Notably as well, we are targeting the appropriate actions for each platform; `aws:runPowerShellScript` for Windows and `aws:runShellScript` for Linux.

 > [See here](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-plugins.html) for a full list of what actions you can perform in a command document.